premrakesh/premrakesh/README.md

 ### Hi there 👋
+I am Alasakani Prem Rakesh currently pursuing my masters in computer science at Northwest missouri state university.
+Right now open to learn any new technology and add to my armory.
 <!--
 **premrakesh/premrakesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.